akirasoft/keptn-springoneplatform/01_Onboarding_carts_service/README.md

 # Onboarding the carts service

 Now that your environment is up and running and monitored by Dynatrace, you can proceed with onboarding the first application into your cluster.
 For this lab, we will use the carts application (a microservice), which emulates the behavior of a shopping cart and also comes with a (not very fancy) user interface.
 Besides, this service is written in Java Spring and uses a mongoDB database to store data.
+If you are interested in the source code of the service, please [find it on Github](https://github.com/keptn-sockshop/carts).

-To onboard the carts service, please follow these instructions:
+## Create the project

-1. Go to https://github.com/keptn-sockshop/carts and click the **Fork** button on the top right corner.
-Select the GitHub organization you created for this workshop.
+To create a project which is the logical entity that holds services, please follow these instructions:

-1. In the docker container, quit the setup script you were using to setup the infrastructure.
+1. TODO In the docker container, quit the setup script you were using to setup the infrastructure.

-1. Navigate to the `keptn-onboarding` in the workshop directory:
+1. Navigate to the `keptn-onboarding` folder in the workshop directory:

     ```console
     cd /usr/keptn/keptn-springoneplatform/keptn-onboarding